intersystems-community/intersystems-servermanager/README.md

 See the [CHANGELOG](https://marketplace.visualstudio.com/items/intersystems-community.servermanager/changelog) for changes in each release.

+# New in Version 3.6 - Date TBC
+TODO

 # New in Version 3.4 - July 2023

 - The sequence of prompts displayed when creating a new server definition now includes one where you can optionally enter the `pathPrefix` that is necessary when a single web server is providing REST connectivity to multiple InterSystems servers.